 - Able to maintain its integrity through inevitable leadership and organizational changes.

-Improvement System where Process-reported Metrics Pull for Project Creation
+Business Process Improvement System Development where Process-reported Metrics Pull for Project Creation

 One critical aspect of this desired system is that a clear mechanism is created for: